davidjimenezphd/sharingGroupML_DL/README.md

 * 2017_07_28: Deep Learning Survey (*David Jiménez*) + Python 3D (*David de la Iglesia*)

 ## Upcoming ***14th*** Session
-> **Room i, 11:00h - 13:00h, Rúa Fonte das Abelleiras, s/n - Edificio CITEXVI**
+> **Room i, 11:00h - 13:00h, Rúa Fonte das Abelleiras, s/n - Edificio CITEXVI** (**TO BE CONFIRMED**)
-### 29/11/2018 - Workshop Session I: "Big Data and Machine Learning.
-A new era - *Introduction to Big Data with Spark (theory and practice)"* with *Juan Pablo Rey Souto (Manolo)*
+### 17/01/2019 - Workshop Session II: "Big Data and Machine Learning.
+A new era! - *Big data and Machine Learning with Spark (theory and practice)"* with *Juan Pablo Rey Souto (Manolo)*
-In this session we will present the main concepts of Big Data, without any roundabout way, using Spark as the main tool.
-This session contains both theory and hands-on-lab with Spark and python.
+In this session we will continue getting deeper with Big Data, focused on traditional Machine Learning techniques, using the machine learning library in Spark as the main framework.
+This session contains both theory and hands-on-lab under Databricks and python.

 | ![bigdataml](https://user-images.githubusercontent.com/30496090/48253652-1d76db00-e408-11e8-9648-d0ab66ab62b7.jpg)|---|
 >